Cubs vs. Diamondbacks Player Props Betting Odds

 Bellinger Stats

-- Bellinger has hit safely in eight games in a row.
-During his last 10 games he is hitting .317 with a double, four home runs, two walks and 11 RBI.
+- Bellinger has hit safely in nine games in a row.
+During his last 10 outings he is batting .317 with a double, four home runs, two walks and 11 RBI.

 Bellinger Recent Games